scimax/meep/doc/docs/Scheme_Tutorials/Casimir_Forces.md

 So the new dispersion is a Lorentzian, but with an additional loss term.
 This is the correct material to define in Meep.

-It is easy to define a dispersive material in Meep (discussed further in [Materials](../Materials.md), with examples in [Scheme Tutorials/Material Dispersion](../Scheme_Tutorials/Material_Dispersion.md)).
+It is easy to define a dispersive material in Meep (discussed further in [Materials](../Materials.md), with examples in [Tutorial/Material Dispersion](Material_Dispersion).
 Here is how we go about it (further material examples are defined in [materials.scm](http://ab-initio.mit.edu/~mccauley/casimir-examples/materials.scm), and [rods-plates.ctl](http://ab-initio.mit.edu/~mccauley/casimir-examples/rods-plates.ctl) demonstrates their use).

 ```scm
  (define length-scale 1e-6) ;length scale - units of 1 micron